Eyescale/CMake/README.md

   This is only implemented for Linux distributions using apt-get and yum package managers and MacPorts in OS X. The actual support depends on the project declaring its dependencies for each particular case.
+* [CommonGraph](CommonGraph.cmake) adds *graphs* target to generate .png tree view of dependencies, gathered by CommonFindPackage and SubProject.

 [Detailed Change Log](CHANGES.md)